ps3dev/ps3dev/README.md

 - Clearer troubleshooting
 - Easier maintenance
 - More stable builds
-- Points of failure are distinct
+- Distinct points of failure
 - Toolchain not tied to a single SDK